itamae-kitchen/mitamae-build/README.md

 ## Note

 The service level of this repository is low.

+* The released binaries are manually built on SPARC servers.
   There's no well-maintained environment to automatically build mitamae binary for SPARC.

-Do not expect to have a binary distribution for future mitamae versions.
+* Do not expect frequent releases for future mitamae versions.